 Are silicones safe?

 The good news is that when it comes to topical use of skincare, silicones are generally harmless, they are typically used to improve the texture of products and/or act as an occlusive which can benefit the skin.
-Or at least that is what the cosmetic industry would like you to be believe, but there is another side to this story.

 So what’s the harm?

 The bad news is that the annual world production of siloxanes alone has reached over 10,000,000 tonnes, with more than 50% of all new cosmetics launched in the last 10 years contain at least one type of a silicone.
 Consequently, they have been identified as emerging persistent toxic compounds because of their widespread use, the properties of high volatility and low water solubility.
-The impact of methylsiloxanes on biota and the ecological environment has become a matter of great concern today.
+The impact of certain methylsiloxanes on biota and the ecological environment has become a matter of great concern today.

 According to the European Union, all siloxane emissions originate from the use of wash-off personal care products, and are considered to have the highest environmental risk for these substances.
 Siloxanes are also classified as Potential Hazardous Air Pollutants.